netgen-layouts/layouts-docs/reference/events.rst

 **Event class**: ``Netgen\BlockManager\Event\CollectViewParametersEvent``

-This event will be dispatched when the view of a value object is being built.
+This event will be dispatched when the view of a value is being built.
 It can be used to inject custom variables into the view **before** the view is built.

 For example, you can use the following to inject a variable into the block view: